majkolla/Optimization-of-Magnetic-Reference-Layer/README.md

 The motion of a netruon is described by s.e. $-\frac{\hbar^2}{2m}\Delta^2 + V(r) = E\Phi$.
 Inside matter, neutron experience a nuclear potential that can be described by coherent scattering length b and number density N. The SLD is $\rho = Nb$ and $V = 2\pi\hbar^2/m Nb$.
 And if we have multicomponent materials we just sum over them.
 They get Helmholtz wave equation, so finally we get that all material information is encoded in $\rho$ where the netron is a wave that propagate in a medium with an index that depends on $\rho$.
 Then they define a refractive index that is similar to *normal* optics.
 This is basically a refractive index and we get that neutrons see most materials as slighty lower index than vacuum, so everything reflects below a crtiical angle (Q).

 So now we can look into a flat film, uniform in plane with thichness L, infinite in x, y.
 Let's assume that we have: $\rho(x,y,z) = \rho(z)$.
 They do some shit and utilize that wehave $k_x, k_y$ are unchanged and independent so they sepearet them and find the solutions for a constant $\rho$.
+We can then combine multiple regions and solve it using the usual matrix form for refraction stuff.

+We can also look into a nonuniform SLD profile.
+This would basically mean that we're dropping the basic assumption of $\rho$ being constant.
+Here they suggest that we approximate $\rho$ by creating many thin bins of thickness dL where each of those has a constant SLD (Figure 1.6).

+The point is:
+- divide the film into N bins
+- Each bin j has constant $\rho$
+- for each bin, we have a 2x2 transfer matrix of the form eq 1.24 in the article.
+This is what I've been trying to implement in python.

+So generally they say a good rule of thumb is $dL \sim \pi/Q_{max}$.
+They also note that there is an inverse problem here.
+We get a measure of intensity from the experiment: $|r|^2$ and we want $\rho$.
+So we cannot simply do direct inversion becuase the phase of r is lost.
+Thus they do fitting of nonlinear least squares to fit $\rho$ to the data, and then the solutions may not be unique.
+They also do mention that reference layer methods can give the full complex r(Q) and give a uniqe inversion.
+My good friend is working on an inverse problem library in python, and i might just write something there that could solve this, we'll see.